 Flexible Undergraduate Degree and Co-op Options:

-For undergraduates, the first co-op opportunity typically begins in the second half of sophomore year, and there are options to complete up to two co-ops in the course of a four-year program or up to three co-ops in the course of a five-year program.
+For undergraduates, the first co-op opportunity begins in the second year or beyond, and there are options to complete up to two co-ops in the course of a four-year program or up to three co-ops in the course of a five-year program.

 |Classes/Study Abroad||Summer 1||Classes/Study Abroad|